wichtounet/wichtounet.github.io/posts/2016/06/reduce-compilation-time-by-another-16-with-catch.rst

         evaluate_result(__FILE__, __LINE__, #lhs " == " #rhs, lhs, rhs);

 The macro is now a simple function call.
-Even though the function is a template function, it will only be compiled for a few types (:cpp:`double` and :cpp:`float` in my case), whereas the code of the macro would be unconditionally compiled for each invocation.
+Even though the function is a template function, it will only be compiled for a few types (`double` and `float` in my case), whereas the code of the macro would be unconditionally compiled for each invocation.

 With this new macro and function, the compilation time went down from 664